 The brake is applied when the interlock is fully engaged.
-To engage the interlock and hence the brake, the GSL must be in the N-DETENT position.
+To engage the interlock and hence the brake, the GSL must be in the N-DETENT position and the steering wheel centered.

 7.8.5.1 Interlock Switch

 Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.